Back to blog

 Audience: subscribers inactive 90+ days.

-Goal: identify still-interested vs. churn.
+Goal: sort still-interested from churn.

-Write a 3-email re-engagement sequence:
+Write a three-email re-engagement sequence:

-Each: subject + body + clear CTA.
+Each: subject + body + one clear CTA.

 15. Newsletter section writer

 Product news: [paste 3 updates].
+Audience: existing customers.

-(40 words each, with 1 link), CTA to changelog.
+(40 words each, with one link), CTA to the changelog.

-Tone: informational, not pushy.
+Tone: informational, not salesy.

 16. Unsubscribe save copy

-Write a clever 100-word unsubscribe-confirmation page that:
+Write a graceful 100-word unsubscribe-confirmation page that acknowledges

 17. Cart abandonment trigger

+Product category: [category].
 Average abandonment value: [$amount].

-Write a 3-email cart abandonment sequence:
+Write a three-email cart-abandonment sequence:

-1h "still thinking?", 24h "is it [common objection]?",
+1h "still thinking?", 24h "is it [common objection]?", 72h discount offer.

 Each: subject + 80-word body + CTA.